-Non-ash firewood, purchased from a vendor that was harvested in the same county as the DNR unit in which the firewood will be used.
+- Non-ash firewood, harvested in the same county as the DNR unit where it will be burned.

-Kiln-dried, unpainted, unstained dimensional lumber, free of metal or foreign substances.
+- Kiln-dried, unpainted, unstained dimensional lumber that is free of any metal or foreign substances, or manufactured logs.

 Persons bringing non-approved firewood onto DNR lands are subject to confiscation of their firewood and a $100 penalty.

 For a full list of approved firewood and for more information click the link below.